 If your shirt’s label has one dot, you can use the cool setting to iron your clothes.

-- Tumble dry: If the shirt can tumble dry, spritz it slightly and toss it in the dryer on a low or medium heat for 15 or 20 minutes.
-This should remove stubborn wrinkles!
+- Tumble dry: If the shirt can be tumble dried, spritz it slightly and toss it in the dryer on low or medium heat for 15 or 20 minutes.
+This should remove stubborn wrinkles.

-- Use the shower: Hang your shirt up in the bathroom, turn the shower on hot, and close the door — the steam will smooth out the wrinkles.
-Let the shirt hang for ten minutes.
-This method won’t work as well as an iron, but it’s a good way to remove wrinkles without direct heat.
+- Use the shower: Hang your shirt up in the bathroom, turn the shower on hot, and close the door for 10 minutes.
+The steam will smooth out the wrinkles.
+This method won’t work as well as an iron, but it’s an excellent way to remove wrinkles without direct heat.

 - Blow dry: Use a hairdryer to iron a shirt.
 Hold it a few inches away from your shirt and blow hot air onto the fabric.

 - Press your clothes with your mattress: First, lay your shirt on a flat surface and smooth wrinkles out by hand.
-Roll the shirt tightly up, like a burrito.
-Then put it underneath your mattress for half an hour to press the shirt and get rid of wrinkles.
+Roll the shirt tightly up like a burrito.
+Then put it underneath your mattress for half an hour to press the shirt and eliminate wrinkles.

 Is Steaming Better Than Ironing?

-Steaming is easier than ironing, but it doesn’t work into the nooks and crannies like ironing does.
+Steaming is easier than ironing, but it doesn’t work into the nooks and crannies like ironing.
 If you’re in a hurry, you could opt for steaming, but if you’re dressing to impress, iron your shirt.

 Both an iron and a steamer are good purchases, but they are best used for different purposes.